Fireproof safes are safes designed specifically to protect their contents from fires.

 Once the silica gel has reached its saturation point, it then needs to be ‘recharged’.
 To recharge it, you need to remove it from the safe and expose it to heat over 300°F for a few hours.
 The moisture will be released into the air outside, and you can then put the gel back in the safe.

-The best brands for safes are SentrySafe and Honeywell.
+In our opinion, the best brands for safes are SentrySafe and Honeywell.
 This doesn’t mean other brands aren’t worthwhile (We’ve found some First Alert safes that we really like, too).
-In our opinion, SentrySafe does the most secure safes in the fireproof category.
+SentrySafe does some quite secure safes in the fireproof category.
 But Honeywell does some amazing briefcase sized fireproof document bags.
 So go check out our buyers guides, but it’s good to stick to these two brands.

 Pros and Cons of Fireproof Safes